nqtikx/Notion/SDK.md

 ### 2) Non-agent bootstrap (email + phone)

-Use when partner does not provide full PID and delegates verification flow to WhiteBird.
+Use when partner does not provide full KYC and delegates verification flow to WhiteBird.

 Flow:
 1. Register user with lightweight payload: